lavolp3/MMM-AVStock/README.md

 ## UPDATES ##

+** spitzlbergerj, 20200913 **
+- performance can now also be displayed relatively by using the option showPerformanceAbsolute

 ** 2.2.0 **
 - (by spitzlbergerj) within the ticker mode, a line with the own purchase price and the display for profit and loss is added.
 The performance compared to the own purchase price can be displayed too.